A Guide To Visiting Sella E Mosca Winery, Alghero

 The Museum

-Located inside the property there is a small but pretty chapel that was built in the 1950s for the workers of the vineyard.
-Next to it, hidden among the vegetation, there is a statue representing Madonna and Child by Sardinian most famous sculptor Pinuccio Sciola.
+Right outside the church, almost hidden among the vegetation, there is a statue representing the Madonna and Child sculpted in 1992 by Sardinia’s most famous sculptor Pinuccio Sciola.

 Enoteca